definitelynotrafa/WiredWatcher/README.md

 Pre-built executables are available in the [Releases](../../releases) section.
 Download the latest version for your platform and run directly.

+### Or you can download it and run "wiredwatcher.py" with python :P

 ### From Source
 ```bash
 # Clone or download the repository